-The Fund's terms and conditions provide for redemptions of units twice a week and it is, therefore, exposed to the liquidity risk of meeting Unit holders' redemptions.
-The Fund's bank balances and Murabaha placements are considered to be readily realisable.
+The Fund's terms and conditions provide for redemptions of units twice a week and it is, therefore, exposed to the liquidity risk of meeting Unit holders redemptions.
+The Fund's cash and cash equivalent are considered to be readily realisable and adequate to cover short term redemption requirements.
 The Fund Manager monitors liquidity requirements on a regular basis and seeks to ensure that sufficient funds are available including bank facilities to meet commitments as they arise.